View large image | More photos

 St. Andrews may be the capital of the golf universe, but for whisky, look north to the Highlands.
 Scotch is the lifeline of such Highland towns as Speyside, or go off the beaten path to Orkney and visit Highland Park (the northernmost distillery in Scotland), or visit one of the scores of distillery tours in between.

 The golf capital of the Highlands is the small town of Dornoch.
 It was the birthplace of Donald Ross, who can be credited for much of American golf's early growth.
 Ross grew up on the magical links of Royal Dornoch Golf Club.

-Beyond these historic clubs, the Highlands experience has gotten even better with the unveiling of Castle Stuart Golf Links, the new Scottish Open host site set along the Moray Firth in Inverness.
+Beyond these historic clubs, the Highlands experience got even better with the unveiling of Castle Stuart Golf Links, the Scottish Open host site set along the Moray Firth in Inverness.

 East Lothian is stacked with great links plays, including famous Muirfield.